Enzolita/Memorycraft/README.md

 #### Screen Sizes testing

 **Introduction**
-This section provides an overview of how our web application [Website Name] performs across different screen sizes.
+This section provides an overview of how the web application Memorycraft performs across different screen sizes.

 **Supported Screen Sizes**
-Our web application is designed to be responsive and adapt to various screen sizes.
+The web application is designed to be responsive and adapt to various screen sizes.
 Below are the screen sizes we have tested:

 | Screen Size     | Description             |
 |-----------------|-------------------------|